inoas/gleam-cake/docs/demo-apps/demos/04_demo_delete/README.md

-# Cake demo app: INSERT
+# Cake demo app: DELETE

-This demo of Cake shows how to `INSERT`.
+This demo of Cake shows how to `DELETE`.

 To start postgres via docker compose, see [docs/demo-apps/README.md](../../README.md#demo-apps.md#Installing-prerequisites), then: